Han-Weng/Connect4/README.md

 User Accounts::========================================================================================================================

-- Navigate to any of the friends' profiles: Missing.
-No links to profiles

 - Remove user from the friend list: Partial.
 Results in errors

 - Set profile to private / public: Missing.
 Cannot save changes